WhitelistVideo

 The Turning Tide: KOSA's Renewed Urgency

-At its core, KOSA seeks to impose a "duty of care" on social media platforms, requiring them to proactively prevent and mitigate harms to minors.
-This isn't just about filtering explicit content; it's about forcing platforms to consider the developmental impact of their products and to design safer environments for young users.
+At its core, KOSA wants to impose a "duty of care" on social media companies.
+This means they would be legally required to prevent and mitigate harms to minors.
+It’s not just about blocking explicit content; it’s about forcing companies to rethink how their products affect a child's development.

 The Silent Epidemic: Social Media's Toll on Youth